cloudflare/workerd/docs/vscode.md

 * [GitLens extension](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) for super charged git functionality within Visual Studio Code.

 You can install all of these extensions with the **Extensions: Configure Recommended Extensions (Workspace Folder)** command.
-You can do find this through the Visual Studio Code Command Palette (`shift+ctrl+p` on Linux / Windows, `shift+cmd+p` on OS X) and typing "Configure Recommended Extensions".
+You can find this through the Visual Studio Code Command Palette (`shift+ctrl+p` on Linux / Windows, `shift+cmd+p` on OS X) and typing "Configure Recommended Extensions".
 The recommendations that will be installed can be found in the [.vscode/extensions.json](../.vscode/extensions.json) file.

 ## VSCode Tasks for workerd